perk11/viktor89/README.md

 ## Requirements

-php 8.3 (earlier versions might work too), llama.cpp, Telegram account
+php 8.3 (earlier versions might work too), php-sqlite3 extension, llama.cpp, Telegram account

 ## Running
 1. Fine-tune your model to output format expected by a bot.
 Each version of the bot will expect different output format from the model.